The Best Exercise Bikes

 App less impressive than rivals’

-This is another Peloton alternative, and with Apex you save not only on the cost of the bike but on the subscription to the app too, which is £30 a month rather than the more typical £40.
-As with Echelon, there’s no built-in screen with the Apex bike, just a tablet holder on the handlebars, although in this case the app is currently only available on iOS devices.
+With this Peloton alternative you save not only on the cost of the bike but on the subscription to the app too, which is £30 a month rather than the more typical £40 it costs to subscribe to Peloton or Echelon.
+There’s no built-in screen with the Apex bike, just a tablet holder on the handlebars you can use with a device to show the Apex app.

-The app contains both live and on-demand workouts with a range of instructors, so you can find at least one or two that suit your own style.
-The flywheel is light at just 4kg but we’ve found that the bike still provides a fairly smooth ride at high speeds, and there are 30 levels of magnetic resistance so even fitter riders will be challenged.
-Lead times for delivery are four to six weeks.
+The app contains both live and on-demand workouts with a range of instructors.
+I found a few of them annoying, but there is enough range that you can find some to suit your style.
+The flywheel is light at just 4kg but I found that the bike still provides a fairly smooth ride at high speeds, and there are 30 levels of magnetic resistance so even fitter riders will be challenged.—NHF

 Read more in our Apex Bike review